hichiaty/course-intro-to-cpp/pre-course/Readme.md

 for more examples regarding variables in C++, please refer to the Variables section in the distance learning videos [here](https://youtu.be/wGOPWMY80lw?t=1295)

 ## Conditionals: making decisions
-Life is full of decision making.
-The same applies to any minimally versatile program.
 In most scenarios, your program will need to execute different instructions depending on some criteria/**conditions** that must be met, if they're not, then execute something *else*.
 An example from daily life would be: if you are hungry, grab a snack; if you are not hungry, don't!
 All programming languages provide mechanisms to conditionally execute a piece of code.
 In C++ it takes the form:

 ```C++
 int main()